Continuous Average Straightness in Spatial Graphs

-This aspect is studied further through the right plots in Figures \ref{fig:RandomGrph} and \ref{fig:RadioGrph}, which both display the changes in vertex ranks when switching from $\sigma(v_i)$ to $S_G(v_i)$.
+This aspect is studied further through the right plots in Figures~\ref{fig:RandomGrph} and~\ref{fig:RadioGrph}, which both display the changes in vertex ranks when switching from $\sigma(v_i)$ to $S_G(v_i)$.
 Each bar represents a vertex, and the vertices are horizontally sorted by decreasing $\sigma(v_i)$, i.e. the top (resp. bottom) vertex in terms of $\sigma(v_i)$ is located on the left (resp. right) side of the plot.
 The $y$ axis corresponds to the rank changes undergone by the vertices when considering $S_G(v_i)$ instead of $\sigma(v_i)$.
-For a given vertex $v_i$, a negative value means it is better ranked when considering $\sigma(v_i)$ than $S_G(v_i)$, whereas a positive value means the opposite.
-On the heterogeneous graph from Figure \ref{fig:RandomGrph}, one can see that the most extreme vertices in terms of $\sigma(v_i)$ are ranked similarly in terms of $S_G(v_i)$, but that there are important changes from most other vertices.
-On the radioconcentric graph from Figure \ref{fig:RadioGrph}, it appears that the vertices best ranked according to $\sigma(v_i)$ (left-side bars), i.e. the most central vertices, are the worst ranked in terms of $S_G(v_i)$ (largely negative values).
-On the contrary, the worst ranked vertices according to $\sigma(v_i)$ (right-side bars) get better ranks with $S_G(v_i)$ (positive values).
+For a given vertex $v_i$, a positive value means it is better ranked when considering $\sigma(v_i)$ than $S_G(v_i)$, whereas a negative value means the opposite.
+On the heterogeneous graph from Figure~\ref{fig:RandomGrph}, one can see that the most extreme vertices in terms of $\sigma(v_i)$ are ranked similarly in terms of $S_G(v_i)$, but that there are important changes from most other vertices.
+On the radioconcentric graph from Figure~\ref{fig:RadioGrph}, it appears that the vertices best ranked according to $\sigma(v_i)$ (left-side bars), i.e. the most central vertices, are the worst ranked in terms of $S_G(v_i)$ (large positive values).
+On the contrary, the worst ranked vertices according to $\sigma(v_i)$ (right-side bars) get better ranks with $S_G(v_i)$ (large negative values).